GreatSealUSA/GreatSealUSA_Art/Pluribus_Learning/Age_21/Age_18_Recreational_Sex_And_Marriage.md

 Marriage with freedom to divorce
 Marriage with children, planning parenting
 Marriage and child custody after divorce
-Marriage of Internal, "A Forever Home", "A Forever Marriage"
+Marriage of Eternal, "A Forever Home", "A Forever Marriage"

 Peering ahead to the future in marriage.